It is a branch of medicine that deals with the diagnosis, therapy, cure, and rehabilitation of various forms of cancer.

 After approving the plan, the radiation oncologist authorizes the start of treatment.

-Radiation doses for cancer treatment are measured in a unit called gray (Gy), which is a measure of the amount of radiation energy absorbed by 1 kilogram of human tissue.
+Radiation doses for cancer treatment are measured in a gray unit (Gy), which measures the amount of radiation energy absorbed by 1 kilogram of human tissue.

 Different doses of radiation are needed to kill different types of cancer cells.

-Radiation can damage some types of normal tissue more easily than others.
+Radiation can damage some types of normal tissue more quickly than others.
 For example, the reproductive organs (testes and ovaries) are more sensitive to radiation than bones.

 The radiation oncologist takes all this information into account during treatment planning.

-If an area of the body has previously been treated with radiation therapy, it is possible that a patient can not receive radiation therapy in that area a second time, depending on the amount of radiation administered during the initial treatment.
+Suppose an area of the body has previously been treated with radiation therapy.
+In that case, it is possible that a patient can not receive radiation therapy in that area a second time, depending on the amount of radiation administered during the initial treatment.

-If one area of the body has already received the maximum safe dose of radiation, another area could be treated with radiation therapy if the distance between the two areas is large enough.
+Suppose one area of the body has already received the maximum safe dose of radiation.
+In that case, another location could be treated with radiation therapy if the distance between the two areas is large enough.

 The area selected for treatment usually includes the entire tumor plus a small amount of normal tissue surrounding the tumor.